CurrencyShares Canadian Dollar Trust

 Daily technical indicators are neutral.

-The daily MACD line is above its signal line since November 30, 2017.
-The distance between MACD and the signal line is low and getting smaller.
+The daily MACD line is above its signal line since May 10, 2018.
+The distance between MACD and the signal line is low, but getting bigger.